feirik/PyModbusDevices/README.md

 This is a Python implementation of a Modbus TCP slave device simulating a voltage regulator.
+The voltage regulator is inspired by the no longer supported ModbusPal project written in Java.

 # Modbus Holding Registers
 The following holding registers are implemented in the simulated voltage regulator: